Protector (1981 video game)

-Protector is a 1981 scrolling shooter for the Atari 8-bit family programmed by Mike Potter and distributed first by Crystalware and then Synapse Software.
+Protector is a 1981 scrolling shooter for Atari 8-bit computers programmed by Mike Potter and distributed first by Crystalware and then Synapse Software.
 A VIC-20 port was published by HesWare in 1983.

 The player attempts to rescue the citizens of a city from an impending volcanic explosion.
 The design of the game is inspired by Defender from Williams Electronics, though not a direct clone.
 The sequel, Protector II, has similar gameplay but is more advanced graphically.

 Gameplay

 The gameplay of Protector is inspired by Defender, with the player controlling a rocket fighter of similar design and the general goal being to pick up civilians from the ground to protect them from the enemy.
 The game is less action-oriented, however, and contains a more strategic component.

 Protector has two stages.
 In the first, the player flies the "Needlefighter" over a city that is under attack by an indestructible enemy spaceship.
 The spaceship flies over the city, beaming its citizens up one at a time and then flying to a nearby volcano to drop them in.
 To save them from this threat, the player must fly over each of the people to pick them up, then carries them past the volcano to the City of New Hope.

 When all of the survivors have been moved to New Hope, the first stage of the game ends.
 This causes the enemy spacecraft to disappear.
 However, this also causes the volcano to erupt.
 Its lava encroaches on New Hope and destroys its buildings, along with anyone on them.
 The ending of the first stage also opens a passage protected by "laser gates".
 The player now ferries the people from New Hope through the laser-guarded gauntlet to the entrance of an underground fortress.
 When the last survivor is deposited in the entrance, the game ends.

 The mission takes place on a single large side-scrolling map, several times wider than the physical display.
 Smooth scrolling is used to keep the player roughly centred as they fly.
 If the player's ship hits the ground, buildings or the enemy spacecraft, it tumbles to the ground before being pulled away by an ambulance.
 There are several levels with increasingly difficult enemies and terrain.